Hochschild cohomology of dg manifolds associated to integrable distributions: Duflo-Kontsevich type isomorphisms for integrable distributions

-is independent of the choice of the connection $\nabla$ and is called the Atiyah class of the dg manifold $(F[1],d_F)$.
+is independent of the choice of the connection $\nabla$ and is called the Atiyah class of the dg manifold $(F[1],d_F)$, denoted by $\At_{(F[1],d_F)}$ .
 The Todd cocycle of the dg manifold $(F[1],d_F)$ associated with the affine connection $\nabla$ is

 Its cohomology class $\Td_{(F[1],d_F)} \in \oplus_{k\geq 0} \H^k(\Omega^k(F[1]), L_{d_F})$ is independent of the choice of the connection $\nabla$, and is called the Todd class of the dg manifold $(F[1],d_F)$.